Mary A. Papazian

 At San Jose State University

 In her early months at SJSU, Papazian has focused on revitalizing communication among and between campus leaders, students, faculty and staff; energizing alumni, supporters and friends of the university; meaningfully elevating engagement with elected, industry and community leaders on important regional policy issues; empowering people across the university singularly to focus on student success; inclusively assessing opportunities to enhance operational effectiveness; and articulating an aspirational vision for SJSU to be America’s preeminent urban public university.

-Notable milestones at SJSU since Papazian’s appointment include approval of plans to build a Science and Innovation Complex (the first planned expansion of academic facilities in more than three decades); the launch of an Institute for the Study of Sport, Society and Social Change; plans to bring back SJSU’s storied men’s track and field program in spring 2018; convening a series of student success summits to explore ways to enhance college readiness; and, the addition of two key university leaders: a new vice president for administration and finance and CFO, and a chief diversity officer to lead a newly-established campus Office of Diversity, Equity and Inclusion.
+Notable milestones at SJSU since Papazian’s appointment include approval of plans to build a Science and Innovation Complex (the first planned expansion of academic facilities in more than three decades); the launch of an Institute for the Study of Sport, Society and Social Change; plans to bring back SJSU’s storied men’s track and field program in spring 2018; convening a series of student success summits to explore ways to enhance college readiness; and, the addition of three key university leaders: a new vice president for administration and finance and CFO, an athletics director and a chief diversity officer to lead a newly-established campus Office of Diversity, Equity and Inclusion.

 Before coming to SJSU, Papazian was president of Southern Connecticut State University in New Haven, Connecticut.
 There, her accomplishments included strengthening programs supporting the successful transition of first-year and transfer students; establishing a vision for what will be SCSU’s first-ever comprehensive philanthropic campaign and securing a $3 million gift and a $1.2 million bequest to establish its first endowed chair; opening the new Academic Laboratory and Science Building; expanding international education and study abroad programs; increasing research opportunities for undergraduate students, and expanding scholarships to support student recruitment, retention and completion.